- Ozeki 10

 Step 10 - Send a test SMS message

-Click on the 'Test' button.
+Click on the 'Test' button to open the message window.

 Figure 15 - How to send a test SMS